Kanika1201/Vendor-Qualification-System/README.md

 ---

 ## Potential Improvements
+If I am given more time to work on this project, I will implement the following functionality:
 - Add vector quantization (e.g., IVF, PQ) for large-scale vendor databases
 - Extend scoring logic with more metadata (pricing, integrations)
 - Add OpenAI or GPT-based reasoning to generate natural language recommendations (make it RAG!)